Corfu: Kassiopi Castle

-Kassiopi Castle (Κάστρο Κασσιώπης) is a castle on the northeastern coast of Corfu overseeing the fishing village of Kassiopi.
+Kassiopi Castle (Κάστρο Κασσιώπης) is a castle on the northeastern coast of Corfu overlooking the fishing village of Kassiopi.
 It was one of three Byzantine-period castles that defended the island before the Venetian era (1386–1797).
-The castles formed a defensive triangle, with Gardiki guarding the island's south, Kassiopi the northeast and Angelokastro the northwest.
+The castles formed a defensive triangle, with Gardiki guarding the island's south, Kassiopi the northeast, and Angelokastro the northwest.

-Its position at the northeastern coast of Corfu overseeing the Corfu Channel that separates the island from the mainland gave the castle an important vantage point and an elevated strategic significance.
+Its position on the northeastern coast of Corfu, overlooking the Corfu Channel that separates the island from the mainland, gave the castle an important vantage point and a heightened strategic significance.

 Kassiopi Castle is considered one of the most imposing architectural remains in the Ionian Islands, along with Angelokastro, Gardiki Castle and the two Venetian Fortresses of Corfu City, the Citadel and the New Fort.

 Since the castle was abandoned for a long time, its structure is in a state of ruin.
-The eastern side of the fort has disappeared and only a few traces of it remain.
+The eastern side of the fort has disappeared, and only a few traces of it remain.
 There are indications that castle stones have been used as building material for houses in the area.
 Access to the fortress is mainly from the southeast through a narrow walkway which includes passage from homes and backyards, since the castle is at the centre of the densely built area of the small village of Kassiopi.

 Municipalities

-The three present municipalities of Corfu and Diapontia Islands were formed in the 2019 local government reform from the former municipality Corfu.
+The three present municipalities of Corfu and Diapontia Islands were formed in the 2019 local government reform from the former municipality of Corfu.